Contact the GG Archives

 -- The Engineering and Mining Journal, 27 April 1912, p.
 827

-The first definite information received of the death of Benjamin Guggenheim whose life was lost in the going down of the ill-fated “Titanic” on Apr.
-14, was received by his widow in a message from Mr. Guggenheim, delivered by an assistant Steward who was with him until a few minutes before the “Titanic” sank.
-The message was: “If anything should happen to me, tell my wife in New York that I’ve done my best in doing my duty.”
+The first definite information received of the death of Benjamin Guggenheim, whose life was lost in the going down of the ill-fated "Titanic" on 14 April, was acquired by his widow in a message from Mr. Guggenheim, delivered by an assistant Steward who was with him until a few minutes before the "Titanic" sank.
+The message was: "If anything should happen to me, tell my wife in New York that I've done my best in doing my duty."

 In these words lies the keynote of Benjamin Guggenheim's whole life.

-Born on Oct.
-26, 1865, the fifth of the seven sons of Meyer Guggenheim, the founder of the great firm having mining interests all over the world, young Benjamin, at 20, took charge of the company's mining properties in Leadville, Colo., and to his shrewdness and energy is largely due the concern’s success in after years.
+Benjamin Guggenheim was born on 26 October 1865, the fifth of the seven sons of Meyer Guggenheim, the founder of the great firm having mining interests worldwide.
+Young Benjamin, at 20, took charge of the company's mining properties in Leadville, Colo., and his cunning and energy are mainly due to the concern's success after years.

 Later, he came East and managed a plant at Perth Amboy, N. J.

 Today, the International Steam Pump Co.'s products are limited only by the confines of industry in this country and abroad.
-It has seven plants, each large in itself, which operate in the United States, and one in England, at Simpson.
+It has seven plants, each significant in itself, which operate in the United States and one in England at Simpson.
 The company employs 10,000 men.

 Mr. Guggenheim married Miss Floretta Seligman, a daughter of James Seligman, the banker, who survives him with three daughters.